Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 • alcohol.

 Smoking also negatively affects the function of the sweat glands.
-Quitting cigarettes often helps men quickly deal with the "wet" problem.
+Quitting cigarettes often helps men quickly cope with the “wet” problem.

 "Alcoholic" sweat

-Torrential night sweats that occur while drinking alcohol are an unfavorable sign.
-This indicates a massive poisoning of the body and a violation of heat transfer processes.
+Heavy night sweats that occur due to alcohol intake are an unfavorable sign.
+This indicates massive poisoning of the body and disruption of heat exchange processes.

 This happens for the following reasons: